 Morbid Miniature French Onion Soups

-Individual servings of French onion soup are sufficiently satisfying for Halloween revelers with more refined tastes.
-Morbier cheese, which has a veinlike stripe of vegetable ash down the center, makes a more suitably morbid topping than a traditional Gruyere.
+Morbier cheese, which has a veinlike stripe of vegetable ash down the center, makes a more suitably morbid Halloween topping for this soup than a traditional Gruyere.

 - Yield: Makes 6 to 8